OctopusDeploy/blog/README.md

 Posts are organized in year-month directories (i.e., 2020-01/), find or create the directory that is roughly when your post is going out and add your files there.

-If you'd like feedback on a work in progress, create a draft PR and tag @TeganAli or @wordlee with your request.
+If you'd like feedback on a work in progress, create a draft PR and tag @TeganAli with your request.

 When you're happy with your post and think it's ready to be reviewed, create a PR and assign @TeganAli as reviewer.